TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

     return db.read({ email: context.val }).then(res => {
         // Fail if it already exists
         if (res.length !== 0) context.fail('Email must be unique')
-        // Note: you would also want to add a check here to
+        // Note: you'd also want to check that the email is valid!
-        // ensure a valid email address!
-    }
+    })
 })

 const user = obey.model({